ab4d/VMA-CS/README.md

 The Vulkan Memory Allocator (VMA) library provides a simple and easy to integrate API to help you allocate memory for Vulkan buffer and image storage.

-This project contains a VMA.cs file that can be included into your project and provides a .Net wrapper for the native VMA library.
+This project contains a VMA.cs file that can be included in your project and provides a .Net wrapper for the native VMA library.

 ## Native VMA library

-VMA library is originally defiend in a single C++ header file (vk_mem_alloc.h).
+VMA library is originally defined in a single C++ header file (vk_mem_alloc.h).
 To use it in a .Net project, the library needs to be compiled into a native dll.

 This project comes with a precompiled library for win-x86 and win-x64 (**see compile-vma folder**).
 There are also instructions and windows bat files to compile newer versions of the library or versions with different #define options.